 What is non-medical home care and why do you offer it?

 Non-medical home care is basically household management and personal assistant duties.
-This could include light housekeeping, cooking, running errands, companionship, escorting, personal assistant (mail, phone calls, setting up appointments), advocacy and any other service not requiring the nursing skills and training of our health care practitioners.
+This could include cooking, running errands, companionship, escorting, personal assistant (mail, phone calls, setting up appointments), advocacy and any other service not requiring the nursing skills and training of our health care practitioners.
 We offer these services because they could make the difference of whether the client stays at home or goes into a long term care facility.

 Can you come to my home and provide me with lunch?

 Home to the End does have a minimum of 2 hours we have to charge a client for each house call.
-We can provide you with lunch and fill in those 2 hours we need to charge with other services such as companionship, light housekeeping, bulk cooking for future heat-and-serve meals, or run an errand.
+We can provide you with lunch and fill in those 2 hours we need to charge with other services such as companionship, bulk cooking for future heat-and-serve meals, or run an errand.